zenobio93/seat-docs/docs/changelogs/web.md

 ee21c49 Style fixes
 1de991a Add ability to add new Api Keys
 358ba7f Make sidebar permissions aware
-41190e6 Introduce the Bouncer and hes Clipboard 🚪 c2edc6b Use auth() helper instead of Auth Facade 2a864dc Fix some inconsistency with edit/updater user lang e473bba Swap input for has to read better
+41190e6 Introduce the Bouncer and hes AccessChecker 🚪 c2edc6b Use auth() helper instead of Auth Facade 2a864dc Fix some inconsistency with edit/updater user lang e473bba Swap input for has to read better